 Official High School Transcript

-The transcript needs to indicate type of diploma received (college preparatory or technical/career) and date of graduation.
+We must recalculate your HSGPA on the Required Curriculum, so it may appear lower than you originally anticipated because we do not factor in classes like Art, Drama, Theater, etc. The transcript will need to indicate type of diploma received and date/expected date of graduation.
 Certificates of performance or special education diplomas are not acceptable.
-All transcripts will be evaluated for College Preparatory Curriculum completions regardless of type of diploma received.
+All transcripts will be evaluated for Required High School Curriculum completions regardless of type of diploma received.

 Required High School Curriculum